Baby Beeper Program

 What will I see and do?

-You are welcome to do as much or as little as you feel comfortable with and is clinically appropriate, in conjunction with the medical team (depending on our patients’ wishes and their clinical course).
+If you are called in for a delivery, you will be shadowing the delivery process.
 Our nurses are our patients’ best advocates during this special time, so always check with the nurse as well as the resident with questions and comments.
-To prepare for your experience, we recommend that you read the following article:http://www.aafp.org/afp/2008/0801/p336.html.
+To prepare for your experience, we recommend that you read the following article: Management of Spontaneous Vaginal Delivery

 What should I bring?